nunit/nunit.github.io/_posts/2022-02-26-ukraine-statement.md

 We, like so many of our users and contributors, will continually be seeking ways to stand in solidarity with the Ukrainian people.
 We encourage you to donate to the [Ukrainian Red Cross](https://redcross.org.ua/en/donate/), something each of us have done.

-May Ukraine retain its sovereignty and security, and may it know peace as soon as possible.
+May Ukraine retain and regain its sovereignty and security, and may it know peace as soon as possible.

 Signed,
 NUnit Core Team (in alphabetic order of last name)